 - Research Cost RecoveryTop ↑

-- Allocation of funds back to academic units that generate indirect cost from grants and contracts.
+- Allocation of funds back to academic units that were generated from indirect cost from grants and contracts.

 - Restricted FundsTop ↑

 to expend.
-This is coded 37-99 on the accounting system and is encumbered.
+This is coded 37-99 in the accounting system and is encumbered.

 - RevenueTop ↑

-- Revenue is defined as funds received from sales and services.
-Revenue and funding is recorded in the University of Washington
+- Funds received from sales and services.
+Revenue and funding are recorded in the University of Washington

 current operating fund, which is the economic resource of the University available for the purpose of performing the primary and

 supporting missions of the institution.
-Refer to D35.3, Operations Manual.
-The major sources of REVENUE funding for the University
+The major sources of revenue funding for the University

 are state allocations, grants, contracts, gifts, rents, royalties, and interest and dividends from investments.
 All revenues are